mgoofyy/SwipeToSelect/README.md

 3. Enable swipe to select/deselect.
 Cells in the path of swipe guesture should toggle their states.

+4. Log selected words when 'OK' is pressed.

-4. A simple detail view is needed.
+5. A simple detail view is needed.

-5. Be able to shuffle words, i.e. randomly amend the order of words.
+6. Be able to shuffle words, i.e. randomly amend the order of words.

-6. <b>Bonus:</b> Enable search, in a way you think provides good user experience .
+7. <b>Bonus:</b> Enable search, in a way you think provides good user experience .

-7. <b>Super Bonus:</b> Display a text input unit under the word so that a user can type text of any length (e.g. an example sentence) into it.
+8. <b>Super Bonus:</b> Display a text input unit under the word so that a user can type text of any length (e.g. an example sentence) into it.
 Such text will also be displayed in detail view.